Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ### Image Services API ###

-The image services API is documented at <https://api.helioviewer.org/docs/v2/>.
+The image services API is documented together with some examples at <https://api.helioviewer.org/docs/v2/>.

+The API endpoints used by JHelioviewer are:

+- `getDataSources` -- to retrieve the list of available datasets which is then used by JHelioviewer to populate the "New Layer" UI elements for each server;
+- `getJPX` -- to request a time series of JP2 images as one JPX file;
+- `getJP2Image` -- to request one JP2 image.

+The API server reacts to the `getJPX` call by querying its database of image metadata, constructing a list of filenames to be used, passing the list to the program that will create the JPX file (`kdu_merge` or `hv_jpx_merge`), and making the resulting JPX file available to the `esajpip` server.
+Finally, the server sends back to the JHelioviewer client a JSON response which contains the JPIP URI to use.
+The client connects to that URI and starts interacting with the JPIP server.

+JPX files can be of two types:

+- aggregates of metadata with pointers to JPEG2000 codestream data which refer to the original JP2 files;
+- aggregates of data with embedded JPEG2000 codestreams.

+The first form (`linked=true` and `jpip=true`) is used for the regular JHelioviewer interaction over JPIP, while the second form (`linked=false` and `jpip=false`) is used by the "Download layer" functionality to construct a self contained JPX file which is retrieved over HTTP and can be played back on the user computer without a network connection.

-The JPEG2000 data services are provided by the `esajpip ` server which implements a restricted set of the JPIP protocol over HTTP (describe).
+The JPEG2000 data services are provided by the `esajpip ` server which implements a restricted subset of the JPIP protocol over HTTP (to be described).

 ### Timeline Services API ###